 Kaya Identity Calculator

 Decompose CO2 emissions into population, GDP per capita, energy intensity, and carbon intensity using the Kaya Identity.
-Analyze which factors drive emissions growth.
+See which factors drive growth.

 Frequently Asked Questions